Successful IoT Initiatives for Business Leaders: 5 Examples

 Royal Dutch Shell

-Royal Dutch Shell, a major player in the oil and gas industry, experienced a significant return on investment with their implementation of smart asset monitoring and maintenance.
-After investing $87,000, the company saw a return of over $1 million.
+Royal Dutch Shell, a major oil and gas company, saw a significant return on investment with their implementation of a smart asset monitoring initiative.
+With an investment of $87,000, the company saw a return of over $1 million.
 The program was tested in 80 sites in West Africa, which produce a total of 600,000 barrels of oil per day.
-These locations were specifically chosen by RDS as they are highly profitable but difficult to access, and the remote location and limited local infrastructure make them perfect for off-site monitoring.
+These locations were specifically chosen by RDS as they are highly profitable but difficult to access, and the remote location and limited local infrastructure make them perfect for off-site, or remote, monitoring.

-The implementation of off-site monitoring by Royal Dutch Shell resulted in significant cost savings and improved production efficiency.
-The company's investment in remote monitoring equipment allowed for a reduction in the need for on-site maintenance visits and provided a clearer understanding of equipment operations.
-As a result, the company saw a decrease in production downtime and a ten-fold return on its initial investment.
+The implementation of off-site monitoring technology by Royal Dutch Shell resulted in significant cost savings and improved production efficiency.
+The company's investment in remote monitoring devices reduced the frequency of on-site maintenance visits and provided better equipment management.
+This resulted in decreased downtime and a significant return on investment.

 Harley Davidson: IoT in Manufacturing